-In much the same way I believe accountability is a matter of perspective.
+In much the same way, I believe that accountability is a matter of perspective.
 Just like McLean had a unique perspective of the Civil War, everyone has a unique view of accountability.
 There are many in the world who feel that accountability is not very important.
 For them, it violates their personal beliefs and sense of security.
-So for them using Internet accountability services like Covenant Eyes would be out of the question.
+So for them using an accountability service like Covenant Eyes would be out of the question.

 On the flip side of the coin are the people for whom accountability is a way of life.
 They feel that partnering with a close friend to monitor their actions on the Internet is the best choice they can make for themselves, their spouse, their children, and their community.
 The reasons for this choice are as diverse as the people themselves—battling an addiction, mentorship, regaining trust in a broken marriage, and the list goes on.

-Yet, for the 13-year-old kid who comes to his parents begging for help to stop a porn addiction they can’t seem to quit, or the wife who has just found her husband’s secret laptop he uses to troll for anonymous hook up, Covenant Eyes can be the first line of defense against the perils of a fallen world.
+Yet, for the 13-year-old kid who comes to his parents begging for help to stop a porn addiction they can’t seem to quit, or for the wife who has just found her husband’s secret laptop he uses to troll for anonymous hook-up, Covenant Eyes can be the first line of defense against the perils of a fallen world.

-The mom who continues to use Covenant Eyes even though her husband refuses, because she sees it as the only way from keeping their children from making the same bad choices.
+There is the mom who continues to use Covenant Eyes, even though her husband refuses, because she sees it as the only way from keeping their children from making the same bad choices.